chinamike65/hugo-tuolesi/content/book3/book3en.md

 Tomorrow or the afterlife, which comes first is unknown, and it is difficult to say where the afterlife will go.

-Sometimes people hear that someone has died, but no one expects that person to die.
+Sometimes people hear that someone has died, but no one expected that person to die.

 Everyone wants to live a long life, to live to ninety or one hundred years old, but they don't think about it.